ngocmphan/global_birth_rate_analysis/README.md

 - Unemployment
 - Inflation

-Noted that the increase in social support and healthy life expectancy increase the birth rates.
 The 4 predictors in the model were able to explain 52.06% of the model variations in the test set.

 Through the incorporation of the interaction terms and variable selection, the following variables show significant impacts on the response variable (birth rate):